ram-nat/CyHeif/README.md

 sudo apt install libheif-dev
 ```

 Once the installation is successful, you should be able to use the extension module by running `pip install`.
 See `example/run.py` for how to use this extension module.
+Set the environment variable LIBHEIF_PATH to the folder containing heif.dll in Windows installations (defaults to `c:\vcpkg\installed\x64-windows\bin` if not set).